-If your taste buds prefer the pleasantly sharp taste or appetizing flavour, then Balsamic Glaze is a must-have accompaniment to drizzle on vegetable, salad, pasta, fish, and poultry.
+If your taste buds prefer the pleasantly sharp taste or appetizing flavor, then Balsamic Glaze is a must-have accompaniment to drizzle on vegetables, salad, pasta, fish, and poultry.

 This homemade recipe is way healthier than the store-bought one which consists of additives like artificial sweeteners, stabilizers, and preservatives.

 What is Balsamic Glaze?

 The glaze is a blend of balsamic vinegar and a sweetener, be it maple syrup, honey or brown sugar that has been cooked and boiled down to thick syrupy concoction.

-What does Balsamic Glaze taste like?
+What does it taste like?

-The glaze has an intensely sweet tangy flavour that makes it a flavourful topping to add to so many dishes.
+The glaze has an intensely sweet tangy flavor that makes it a flavourful topping to add to so many dishes.

 The consistency of the balsamic glaze should be thick enough to coat the back of the spoon but yet pourable, similar to honey.

 Which is the best Balsamic Vinegar?

 High-quality aged balsamic vinegar (often the most expensive ones at the store) are actually pretty syrupy, to begin with.

 The plus point of Balsamic Glaze is one can top in on anything and make the dish irresistible.

 Pizza: This balsamic reduction goes well with pizza.
 You can drizzle the glaze on pizza and drool over it.

 Protein: Try topping bruschetta chicken or baked chicken with balsamic reduction.
-It also goes well with pork chops, tenderloin and steak.
+It also goes well with pork chops, tenderloin, and steak.

 Vegetables: If you prefer munching on crispy veggies adding balsamic glaze imparts zestiness to otherwise insipid vegetables.

-Store in a cool dark place to best preserve the complexity of its flavours, and keep away from other pungent ingredients.
+Store in a cool dark place to best preserve the complexity of its flavors, and keep away from other pungent ingredients.

-How to make Balsamic Glaze without Sugar
+How to make it without Sugar?

 So, balsamic vinegar is naturally sweet and becomes even sweeter as it cooks down into a glaze.

 Although most of the recipes ask for incorporating sweeteners like brown sugar, you can add maple syrup or honey if you prefer taking the healthy route.

-How to make Balsamic Glaze Step by Step
+Step by Step Recipe